nickdnk2/gatewayapi-php/readme.md

 This library will allow you to integrate the **GatewayAPI.com** API in your project using modern PHP.
 For full description of their API, error codes and so on, see: <https://gatewayapi.com/docs>.

+## NOTICE: GitHub banned my account for no apparent reason and have yet to reply to my appeal.
+In the meantime, the repository is not available on GitHub, but it will remain on Packagist (where you can read this message) and I will continue to maintain it.
+Hopefully this gets resolved.

 ### Prerequisites

 You need an active account at <https://www.gatewayapi.com> to use this library.